Wallets

 linera open-chain

-This will create a new chain (using the wallet's default chain) and add it to
+This will create a new chain and add it to the wallet.
+Use the wallet show

 command to see your existing chains.

-Opening a chain for another wallet
+Creating a chain for another wallet

 requires an extra two steps.
 Let's